kawaii5/izbicki.me/blog/videoguide.md

 In other terms, this is called version control.

-####Tags
+###Tags
-<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/WKG1u4Y_f3s" frameborder="0" allowfullscreen></iframe>
+<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/WKG1u4Y_f3s?rel=0&vq=hd1080" frameborder="0" allowfullscreen></iframe>

-You've learn about `branch` but now we'll show you another feature of `vim` you might recognize in the software world.
-Recall downloading programs where it shows the different version numbers (For example: 1.0, 1.1, 1.2, 2.1, 2.2.1)?
+Most programs have different versions, for example: 1.0, 1.1, 1.2, 2.1 and 2.2.1.
-Well, tags enable you to immediately go to and from different times of your work.
-You might also be thinking how different are tags from branches?
+The `git tag` command let's you create these versions.
-Well, tags are different way of accessing different version of your work (just like a checkpoint in a Mario game!).
+They're just like a checkpoint in a Mario game!
-If you're still unsure of how different tags can be, watch the video above as we've demonstrated the uses.

-####Forking & Pull Requests
+###Forking & Pull Requests
-<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/tTnL84EvJTM" frameborder="0" allowfullscreen></iframe>
+<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/tTnL84EvJTM?rel=0&vq=hd1080" frameborder="0" allowfullscreen></iframe>

-For myself, I've always wondered how people contributed to online projects.
-With GitHub, you can get a copy of someone's repository and modifying it to your liking or even contribute to it if you've found/fixed a bug.
-For pull requests, you'd only use it if you've found a bug and would like to submit the code you've changes in your copy of the original repository, to the original owner's copy.
-Although, pull requests are done online at github.com.
+Let's say you want to contribute to an open source project.
+You can `git clone` it like we've already discussed, but you can't run `git push` to add your changes.
+You don't have permission.
+In order to contribute to someone else's repository, you must first "fork" it to create a repo that you do have `push` permission on.
+Then you issue a pull request through the GitHub website.
+This tells the owner of the original repo that you've made some changes they can incorporate.
+This is the basic procedure you follow any time you contribute to an open source project.

-####The `README.md` file
+###The `README.md` file
-<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/4UTSEKzsSvM" frameborder="0" allowfullscreen></iframe>
+<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/4UTSEKzsSvM?rel=0&vq=hd1080" frameborder="0" allowfullscreen></iframe>

-`README.md` files are going to be the main focus of documenting and explaining to anyone who comes across your document what it does.
-A `README.md` allows you to explain your program and all its possibilities and defects.
-You can talk about the contributors, files included, what the program entitles the user to do, how to install it and much more!
+`README.md` files are how you document your projects.
+The `README.md` should explain your program, give installation instructions, and list known bugs.
-The easiest way I was told what a `README.md` file does is "it explains to someone else who has absolutely no idea what your program does or how to code, but it enables the user to understand the concepts and basic directions to execute your program."
+Basically, it explains to someone else who has absolutely no idea what your program does or how to code, but it enables the user to understand the concepts and basic directions to execute your program.

-Watch the video above and let us drive through both of these documents together to help you create a well organized `README.md` file.
+The `.md` extension at the end of the filename indicates that the file uses markdown formatting.
+This is a simple way to create nice looking documentation.

-Learning `vim`
+## Learning vim

----
+`vim` is an advanced text editor for Unix operating systems.
-`vim` has so many commands that it can be intimidating for first time users.
+It's powerful, but all the commands are intimidating for first time users.
-They may feel that using a different, more familiar, editor would make coding more efficient.
+At first, you'll think that using a more familiar editor would make coding more efficient.
-It may be difficult to remember what all of these new commands do, but these users may even begin to enjoy using it more than their previous editors if given enough time to practice with `vim`.
-I'm no master at using `vim` and am still learning new things about it.
-Overtime, I learned a few tricks that helped me use `vim` to make better code.
+But these videos will help you learn some of the basic commands and get comfortable with `vim`.
+I'm still no master at using `vim`, but I'm already enjoying it a lot.

 ###Getting Started
-<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/szTtE60fIt8" frameborder="0" allowfullscreen></iframe>
+<iframe width="697.6" height="419.65" src="//www.youtube.com/embed/szTtE60fIt8?rel=0&vq=hd1080" frameborder="0" allowfullscreen></iframe>

 It was difficult at first trying to transverse my code while using `vim`.
 I was so used to being able to use my mouse and simply click where I wanted to go.
 I was now at the mercy of moving my cursor one line at a time to go anywhere until I learned more about the many helpful tools `vim` already had just for traveling through code.